iterative/dvc.org/content/docs/studio/user-guide/views/run-experiments.md

 ![](https://static.iterative.ai/img/studio/cml_commit.png)

-At this point, the new experiment appears in the view table.
+At this point, the new experiment appears in the project table.
 If you just committed to a new branch, then a new pull request will also have been created from the new branch to the base branch.